Data Center Insurance

 When buying tech E&O and cyber insurance, you may come across the following terms:

-• First-party cyber liability insurance: This coverage covers cyber risks at your own business, such as a data breach that exposes your customer's email addresses or other personal information stored by your business.
+• First-party cyber insurance: This coverage covers cyber risks at your own business, such as a data breach that exposes your customers' email addresses or other personal information stored by your company.
 It's also called data breach insurance.

 You can typically add first-party cyber coverage to your general liability insurance or business owner's policy.
 Third-party cyber coverage is included in tech E&O insurance, which bundles cyber insurance with errors and omissions insurance.